OmarElawady/info_threefold/readme.md

 ### Editing the wikis

-- all md files are under src/docs directory, please make sure you get all your changes there.
+- All md files are under src/docs directory, please make sure you get all your changes there working on development_sprintX_weekX branch.